-- Not eating enough fibre such as fruit, vegetables or cereals.
+- Not eating enough fibre such as fruit, vegetables and cereals

 - Not drinking enough fluids.

 - Not exercising or being less active.

-- Ignoring the urge to go to the toilet.
+- Ignoring the urge to go to the toilet

-- Changing your diet or daily routine.

 - Stress, anxiety or depression.

 - A side effect of medication such as painkillers that contain codeine, antidepressants, diuretics and iron supplements.

-- Medical conditions including diabetes, Parkinsons, hypothyroidism and IBS.
+- Medical conditions including diabetes, Parkinson's, hypothyroidism and IBS.

-How to treat constipation yourself.
+How to treat constipation